dscho/xkcd/content/comics/2010-10-25-constructive.md

 ---
 [Cueball is talking to Megan.]

-Cueball: Spammers are breaking traditional Captchas with AI, so I've built a new system.
+Cueball: Spammers are breaking traditional CAPTCHAs with AI, so I've built a new system.
 It asks users to rate a slate of comments as "Constructive" or "Not constructive."

 [Close up of Cueball.]